jkjorgie/DeviceComplianceCompanion/README.md

      ```bash
      osqueryi --version
      ```
    - 4b.
-If you don’t see something like `osqueryi version 5.19.0`, install:
+If you don’t see something like `osqueryi version 5.19.0`, run this in Terminal:
      ```bash
      brew install osquery
      ```